 - Do you have all equipment and clothes needed for the hike and season?

 - Are you a regular or an occasional hiker?

 - Is the hike you have picked within your ability?

 - Did you plan this hike using credible sources?

 As a beginner hiker, you must become intimately aware of the 10 essential system for survival.
-This is not simply a list, but a system.
-A system, that if followed and used properly can and will save your life in the backcountry.
+The 10 essentials is not simply a list but a system.
+If followed and used correctly, a system that can and will save your life in the backcountry.

 Many new hikers step on the trail unprepared for the savageness of nature.
-Most fools are spared by the mountains, but some pay a high price.
-Learn about the 10 essential system and all that is connected to it and you’ll be ready to handle whatever will be thrown at you.
+The mountains spare most fools, but some pay a high price.
+Learn about the 10 essential system and all connected to it, and you’ll be ready to handle whatever you encounter.